EmilePerron/do-serverless-test-case/README.md

 I also added this test function to my functions sandbox on DO.
 Here are the results in the UI:
 ![Sandbox error](docs/sandbox-results.png)

+## Async vs sync

+Making the function non-`async` fixes the issue.
+So perhaps the issue is related to the way rejected promises are handled in async serverless functions.